o-k-e/webshop-backend/README.md

 # Ganesha Webshop

-This is a real-world webshop project, developed using a modern full-stack architecture.
-It is under active development for a real client and intended for production deployment.
+A webshop project built with modern web technologies, developed for a real client with the goal of production deployment.
+The aim is to create a secure, responsive, and containerized webshop that is easy to scale and maintain.

 ## 🛠️ Built With